noahcherry/nice-shield-v1/README.md

 > [!NOTE]
 > If you want animations, you can skip to the animation section
-> This section is just for still images

 > [!NOTE]
 > This section also assumes you already have an image created from the previous step